Dr3nulja/Danis-Daniel/README.md

 The game itself is the input of the correct word from the letters displayed on the screen.

 How to install and run project:
-1. Download and run project file
+1. Download RAR file
-2. Also, you need to download libraries, with whom the project was made
+2. Extract from his folder
+3. Download missing libraries
+4. Run file

 How to install libraries: